pfortin-urbn/cop_golang/README.md

-# Talk on Golang presented to Community of Practise Urban Outfitters Jan 2016
+# Talk on Golang presented to Community of Practice Urban Outfitters Jan 2016

 * The Language Overview
 * A small Webserver in golang